Accueil > A. E. van Vogt > THE 83 VAN VOGT STORIES ON THIS SITE > "Vault of the Beast" – the first s-f story written by A. E. van Vogt (1940)

 He turned toward the distant spaceship, toward the swift trip to Earth.
 As he climbed out of the ship a few minutes later, one of the first persons he saw was Pamela.

 She flew into his arms.
 "Oh, Jim, Jim," she sobbed.
 "What a fool I’ve been.
-When I heard what had happened, and realized you were in danger, I— Oh, Jim!"
+When I heard what had happened, and realized you were in danger, I— Oh, Jim !"

 Later, he would tell her about their new fortune.

-Vault of the Beast
+Vault of the Beast (e-book)

 [1until 1938, the Canadian and sometime civil servant van Vogt had written numerous "true-romance" pulp fictions, 50-odd radio scripts, and numerous business reports in various Canadian journals, but no science fiction.